 History of the College

-The College of Arts and Sciences: 100 Years of Excellence
+The College of Arts and Sciences: More Than 100 Years of Excellence

 In 2008, the College of Arts & Sciences had the pleasure of celebrating its centennial anniversary with exciting campus events and festivities – all commemorating the University of Kentucky’s largest college.
 In 1866, when the then Agricultural and Mechanical College of Kentucky admitted its first students, the faculty teaching art and science subjects numbered only seven.
-Today the College of Arts & Sciences is the largest college at UK with 19 departments, 18 interdisciplinary programs, and over 400 faculty members.
+Today the College of Arts & Sciences is the largest college at UK with 18 departments, 14 interdisciplinary programs, 30 major and more than 400 faculty members.
 Nearly every student will take one or more classes in the college during their academic career at UK.

 During his time as UK’s first president, James K. Patterson pushed for the formation of a college within the university that would provide a solid foundation in the sciences, arts, and humanities.
 Formally established on April 14, 1908, the College of Arts & Science, as it was known, was part of a larger transformation the university underwent at the end of Patterson’s administration.
 Patterson left the college on firm ground when Henry Stiles Barker became president in 1910.
 Under Barker’s administration, A&S received an additional boost in 1912 when the Graduate School was formally established.
 As a result, by 1927 the departments of Psychology, Mathematics, Physics, and Chemistry were among the first in the university to offer the doctorate degree.
 The university president that played a significant role in the reorganization and expansion of the college during these early years was Dr. Frank McVey.
 During his first academic year as president of UK in 1918, McVey expanded the college from 13 departments to 22 and began extensively hiring faculty members with doctorate degrees.